 And this goes both ways.
-Product Owners should work closely with their Development Team to create items for the Product Backlog and order them to maximize the value of work done by them.
-Development Teams, on the other hand, should proactively seek this out as well by offering suggestions for both items on the Product Backlog as their ordering.
+Product Owners should work closely with the Developers to create items for the Product Backlog and order them to maximize the value of work done by them.
+Developers, on the other hand, should proactively seek this out as well by offering suggestions for both items on the Product Backlog as their ordering.
 They should actively work with Product Owners to refine and clarify items, making sure they are understood both by the Scrum Team as by stakeholders.
-Scrum Masters, in turn, should help both the Product Owner and the Development Team understand that this is the most effective way to collaborate in complex work.
+Scrum Masters, in turn, should help both the Product Owner and the Developers understand that this is the most effective way to collaborate in complex work.

 “It is perfectly fine for Development Team to be even more proactive and put items on the Product Backlog or re-order them if the Product Owner feels that this maximizes the value of the work they do.”